 can editpermissions control a person's ability to edit team files.

-- On paid plans: A person's role determines if they can edit design or FigJam files.
+- On paid plans: A person's seat type determines if they can edit design or FigJam files.
 While their

 can editpermissions determine which files and projects they can edit.